software-students-spring2025/1-specification-exercise-panic-at-the-kernel/README.md

 - As an NYU student facing food insecurity, I want to claim meal swipes from the meal donation pool so that I don’t run out of meals.

 ## Activity Diagrams

+### UML Activity Diagram 1

+User story: As an NYU student, I want to donate meal swipes to the whole NYU community so that others can get a meal if needed.

 ### UML Activity Diagram 2